SreenuAndroid/NasaPictures/README.md

 Nasa Pictures App

 - A Home Screen
-  - Splash Screen by API
+  - A Splash Screen by API in the Home Screen
   - A fragment with images loaded in a RecyclerView with Staggered Grid
   - A fragment to show the details on an image clicked in the grid
     1. Swiping through the images